stackbit-projects/inteloperator-6da87/content/pages/blog/email-collection.md

   extra: []
 layout: post
 ---
-## Lorem ipsum
+## So you wanna get some emails?

+There are hundreds of posts regarding how to collect email accounts on an individual and/or company, but this post differs from the norm.
+We are going to focus on automation and structured outputs, that will enable us to provide consistent results!

 Lorem ipsum dolor sit amet, **consectetur adipiscing elit**, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-- Lorem ipsum
+*   Lorem ipsum
-- dolor sit amet
+*   dolor sit amet